 World Health Organization.
 (2020a).
 Children's environmental health. https://www.who.int/health-topics/children-s-environmental-health#tab=tab_1

 World Health Organization.
 (2020a) Public health, environmental and social determinants of health. https://www.who.int/phe/en/

 Kathy L. Reiner, MPH, BA, BSN, RN

 Linda Compton, MS RN

 Adopted: January 2014

 Suggested citation: National Association of School Nurses.
-(2018).
-Environmental health in the school setting—The role of the school nurse (Position Statement).
+(2021).
+Environmental health [Position Statement].
 Silver Spring, MD: Author.

 All position statements from the National Association of School Nurses will automatically expire five years after publication unless reaffirmed, revised, or retired at or before that time.